Contact Us for a Free Consultation (213) 542-0979

 A jury trial consists of: jury selection; opening statements by the attorneys; evidence (direct and cross examination of witnesses for prosecution and for defense); closing arguments by the attorneys; jury deliberations; the verdict; and finally the sentencing.

-Our top priority as your criminal defense lawyer is to make strong opening and closing statements and through the evidence we gather and witnesses we question, build a strong case on your behalf that when the time for jury deliberations comes, there will be doubt as to your guilt.
+Our top priority as your criminal defense lawyer is to make strong opening and closing statements and, through the evidence we gather and witnesses we question, build a strong case on your behalf so that when the time for jury deliberations comes, there will be doubt as to your guilt.

 We do everything we can to prove and to show that the prosecution has not proved its case against you beyond a reasonable doubt.
 Our attorneys have successfully defended clients in front of juries for crimes such as DUI, assault with a deadly weapon, attempted murder, sex crimes, and a lot more.